MYSTERY SCIENCE THEATER 3000

 • Crow’s silent reaction to Zigra’s spandex-clad henchwoman cracks Joel up.

-• Did they watch the movie ahead of time?
-Crow warns henchwoman about the stuff on the arm of the chair just before she knocks it off.
-Later Joel and Tom foresee the whole fish-fin xylophone thing.
-This suggests they watched the movie ahead of time.
+• At some point they started previewing the movies.
+Proof: Crow warns the henchman about the stuff on the arm of the chair just before she knocks it off.
+Later, Joel and Tom foresee the whole fish-fin xylophone thing.

-• Also, have they been watching the other Gamera movies in the library?
+• Also, it would seem they have they been watching the other Gamera movies in the library.
 Twice, Tom Servo sings o/` “We believe in Gamera,” o/` even though that song with those English lyrics will not be heard until the next movie.

 • It was actually about 1:30 in the morning on New Year’s Day when segment 3–featuring a New Year’s Eve countdown–happens.
 Joel covers by saying there’s a “time delay.”